ignacioaj/ia2-assistant/README.md

 * **Database:** MongoDB
 * **Deployment:** Render

+---

 ## 🔐 Security

-The LLM API credentials remain server-side and are never exposed to the frontend.
+The LLM API credentials remain server-side and are never exposed to the Front-End.

-The backend also prevents additional LLM calls once a client reaches the configured usage limit.
+The Back-End also ensures that clients that have reached the configured usage limit cannot make additional LLM requests.

-For production, CORS should be restricted to the portfolio's domain and additional abuse protection can be added as needed.
+For production, CORS should be restricted to the portfolio's domain.
+Additional abuse protection, such as rate limiting or other request-level controls, can be added as needed.